Another Word For HIGH-QUALITY

 Adjective : Of high standard or quality.

-Adjective : Greater in size or power.
+Adjective : Greater or better than average.

 top-notch

-Adjective : Alternative form of top notch (“of the highest quality”) [(idiomatic) Very good; of the highest level or quality.]
+Adjective : Alternative form of top notch (“of the highest quality”). [(idiomatic) Very good; of the highest level or quality.]

 high-grade